michaelcoder7/week-14-tech-blog/README.md

 ## Project Description

 This is a technology blog for full stack technology.
-It is a CMS-style blog site, where developers can publish their blog posts and comment on other developers’ posts as well.
+It is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.<br>
+This app follows the MVC paradigm for its architectural structure and is deployed onto the Heroku platform.<br> It was also made using Handlebars.js as the templating language, Sequelize as the ORM, and the Express.js for backend.

 ## Acceptance Criteria